 Up until this point, being an advertising sales representative for the Collegian had been pretty straightforward.
 Identify a client, call them up, and set up an appointment to pitch newspaper advertising placements.
 But this client was different.
 He needed a strategy.
-Williams called a meeting with the Collegian faculty advisors, other sales representatives, and a video crew and began tackling the possible objections.
+Williams called a meeting with the Collegian faculty advisers, other sales representatives, and a video crew and began tackling the possible objections.
 They planned, then rehearsed the whole pitch — they were ready.

 “At the time, pulling in people from around the Collegian to focus on a single client was not something that was typically done,” said Williams.

 Sitting across from Scott Biehl, Mercedes-Benz of Fresno owner, Williams and Lawrence pressed play on the video.
 The video was simple.
 As the camera went through a couple of parking lots at Fresno State, a counter appeared, indicating each Mercedes-Benz in the parking lot.
 As the video played, Williams slipped a map of Fresno State and, with a tap of his finger, showed which parking lots they had filmed and, more importantly, the number of parking lots that had not been filmed.

 “We nailed it!” said Williams about the meeting.